 Art, Excerpt from Travel Anyway page 9

 Travel Anyway is still available here in my website.
-This holiday season, you can get the print for Php800 and the e-book for Php350.
 You can also follow me in instagram for random trips and daily musings.